Overcoming an existential crisis

 To understand how to cope with the crisis.
 You have to determine its inner essence.
 This is the psychological mechanism of occurrence.

-Crisis can arise when life events pose a potential threat to the satisfaction of basic needs.
+A crisis can arise when life events pose a potential threat to the satisfaction of basic needs.
 Sometimes when this occurs the person can’t resolve or escape this threat in a conventional manner.
 In these circumstances, the essence of the crisis is a conflict.
 The conflict between the old and the new identity of the individual.
 Dissolving the familiar past and possible future.
 Or in other words, who you are and who you could become.
-The crisis moves a person into a so-called neutral zone, in which the habitual patterns of thinking and behavior do not work.
-This state is accompanied by the fears of change.
+The crisis moves a person into a so-called neutral zone, in which the habitual patterns of thinking and behaviour do not work.
+This state is accompanied by fears of change.
 Fears around being different, and breaking away from the usual stereotypes.

 Thus, the crisis is a kind of reaction to the situation requiring a change in the way of life, mentality, and attitude towards oneself, the world and the basic existential problems.
 By the way, any crisis is already laid down in the basic properties of the individual – the desire to develop and improve oneself which means constantly changing.

 It looks as if there is someone who wants the person to gain confidence and strength, become more open and tolerant, and get a deeper understanding of life.
 But, alas, we are too busy and don’t care about personal growth.
 And this “someone,” after several unsuccessful attempts to make a person think, takes a bold decision and at this very moment, a person gets into a situation that destroys all his habitual foundations and creates a problem from which one cannot escape or solve in a short time.

 How to successfully overcome an existential crisis?